 |What Disney Is Worth|

 |All information on 52-week range accurate as of April 12, 2019.|

 Disney’s Earnings Report for Q1 2019

 On Feb.
-5, Disney reported earnings per share of $1.84, which beat Wall Street estimates, and revenue of $15.3 billion during its Q1 2019 earnings report.
+5, 2019, Disney reported earnings per share of $1.84, which beat Wall Street estimates, and revenue of $15.3 billion during its first quarter 2019 earnings report.
 Disney stock rose 2 percent during after-hours trading.

 Disney’s Market Cap Range: $145.6B-$179.2B

 Market capitalization is determined by the total dollar value of a company’s outstanding shares, which helps investors determine the relative size of a company.
 Disney’s range, with a difference of about $34 billion between the lowest and highest values, reflects relative market stability, but its uptick in revenue in 2018 likely means positive gains for investors.

 Market caps offer a clear view of what the market values a company at, but that value is also susceptible to change on an almost-hourly basis due to external market forces and investors fighting over the value of shares.

 In an effort to bypass market volatility, the GOBankingRates Evaluation calculates a company’s net worth based on recent annual reports of income and profit, while also taking into consideration its assets and liabilities.

 Based on Disney’s revenue and profits from the last three years, Disney’s net worth is nearly $130 billion.